alexvking/Learning-Language-Classifier/readme.txt

     in recognizing what Python is so good at.
 Python has so many convenient looping and mapping methods built in, it is far easier to manage directories of training documents.
-The original Racket version was several hundred lines of code, the C version was around 250, and the Python version is under 100.
+The original Racket version was several hundred lines of code, the C version was around 250, and the Python version is around 100.
   - Returning support of natural language recognition!
 Run as option --lang.
     This was made far easier to implement after porting to Python.